 50 People Kidnapped, 3000 Cows Stolen as Kwara Insecurity Worsens

-The Kwara State chapter of the Miyetti Allah Fulaku Yeso Yeso Development Association (MAFYDA) has raised alarm over what it described as an unprecedented wave of insecurity that has left Fulani communities in the state devastated.
+The Kwara state chapter of the Miyetti Allah Fulaku Yeso Yeso Development Association (MAFYDA) has raised alarm over what it described as an unprecedented wave of insecurity that has left Fulani communities in the state devastated.

 Source: Getty Images

-Fulani association reports mass kidnappings in Kwara
+Kwara: Fulani association reports mass kidnappings

 Read also